-- · a payment for an identifiable benefit; and - · the identifiable benefit is separable from the existing relationship between the Company and its customer; and - · the identifiable benefit can be obtained from a party other than the customer; and - · the Company can reasonably estimate the fair value of the identifiable benefit then the payments are accounted for separate from the revenue received from that customer.
+- · a payment for an identifiable benefit; and - the identifiable benefit is separable from the existing relationship between the Company and its customer; and - the identifiable benefit can be obtained from a party other than the customer; and then the payments are accounted for separate from the revenue received from that customer.
 If, however, all these criteria are not satisfied, then the payments are treated as a reduction of revenue from that customer.